 The risk from this vulnerability is high for physical access to vulnerable devices, but since these devices are not as widely deployed as those made by Samsung or other major manufacturers, the overall risk is low.

-Nextbit remediated this vulnerability by removing the file system used in the debug environment.
+Nextbit remediated the Android vulnerability by removing the file system used in the debug environment.

 Enterprises that contract out device or component manufacturing may want to check their supply chains to determine if they have been exposed to vulnerabilities similar to Pork Explosion.
 If so, those enterprises may want to ensure they have integrated security into their supply chains to prevent vulnerabilities from being introduced that way.